arunkarthicgr/wm-bus-json-serializer/README.md

 # wm-bus-json-serializer

-An embedded-friendly JSON serialization library for smart meter gateway data.
+An embedded JSON serialization library for smart meter gateway data.

 This project implements a lightweight, deterministic, and transport-agnostic JSON serializer intended for embedded firmware environments such as STM32 and ESP32.